Do You Deserve a Spa Vacation Giveaway? Rules Page

 OFFICIAL RULES NO PURCHASE NECESSARY

 1. HOW TO ENTER: This contest begins 12:01 A.M.
-EST on October 27, 2009, and ends 11:59 P.M.
-EST on November 23, 2009.
-To enter online, go to www.health.com/spa-makeover and follow instructions to submit your answer, photograph, e-mail and phone number.
-Limit one entry per person.
-Sponsor is not responsible for lost, illegible, incomplete entries not received for any reason.
+EST on April 23, 2010 and ends 11:59 P.M.
+EST on May 20, 2010.
+To enter online, go to www.health.com/red-mountain and follow instructions to submit your original essay stating in 75 words or less why you deserve a spa getaway.
+Limit one entry per person or email account.
 Entries become sole property of Sponsor and none will be acknowledged or returned.
 By entering, Entrant warrants that his or her entry (1) is original and does not infringe the intellectual property rights of any third party, (2) has not been published in any medium or (3) has not won an award.

-2. JUDGING: All entries will be judged by a Health editor, based on the following criteria: The Extent of Medical Needs (60%), Originality (20%), Creativity (20%).
-In the event of a tie, an additional “tie-breaker” judge will determine the Winner from among all such tied entries using the judging criteria above.
+2. JUDGING: All entries will be judged by an editor of Health magazine, based on the following criteria: Originality (25%); Creativity (25%); Use of language (25%); and Appropriateness to contest theme (25%).
+In the event of a tie, an additional "tie-breaker" judge will determine the Winner from among all such tied entries using the judging criteria above.
 Incomplete and/or inaccurate entries and entries not complying with all rules are subject to disqualification.
 Decisions of judges are final and binding.
-Winner will be notified by email or phone, on or about December 21, 2009.
+Winner will be notified by email.

-3. ELIGIBILITY: Open to legal residents of the 50 United States and the District of Columbia who are 19 years or older at time of entry (“Entrant(s)”).
+3. ELIGIBILITY: Open to legal residents of the 50 United States and the District of Columbia who are 21 years or older at time of entry.
 Void where prohibited by law.
 Employees of Sponsor and its promotional partners and their respective parents, affiliates and subsidiaries, participating advertising and promotion agencies (and members of their immediate family and/or those living in the same of household of each such employee) are not eligible.

 4. PRIZES AND APPROXIMATE RETAIL VALUE: